vivekx01/oldscrapmart/README.md

 # Scrapmart

 Technologies used:
-Django framework,Python,Bootstrap (HTML/CSS/JS) and Postgresql
+Django framework,Python,Bootstrap (HTML/CSS/JS) and Postgresql(Backend).

 As the Front end is built on Bootstrap, the web application is fully responsive and can adjust sizes according to the viewing device

 Screenshots of the project: